Fadyio/old-nvim/README.md

 ```
 2. Put the contents of this repo where NeoVim can find them.
 On Linux this is most likely `$HOME/.config/nvim`,
 Otherwise check the output of `:lua print(vim.fn.stdpath('data'))`.
-3. Open NeoVim and let it install Packer and all the dependencies (ignore the errors).
+3. Open NeoVim and let it install LazyNvim and all the dependencies (ignore the errors).
 4. Open NeoVim again and wait for nvim-treesitter to install all of its dependencies (ignore the errors).

 If you're updating an existing config and you're facing some issues,